rubiefawn/remedy/docs/core.md

 ### Resist Fear
 This reactive skill represents courage and grit.
 Resist Fear can be used to resist coercion and intimidation, or to stay true in the face of certain death.

-### Resist Possession
+### Resist Enchantment
 This reactive skill represents the strength of individuality.
-Resist Possession can be used to resist magical domination.
+Resist Enchantment can be used to resist magical influence or domination.
 <!-- tabs:end -->

 # Adventuring